InfuseAI/primehub-site/docs/quickstart/primehub.md

 ## Brief

-In this quickstart we will learn how to train/generate a simple model on Notebook, in the follow-up, we will learn how to submit a parameter-tuning job for the model tuning from same Notebook.
+In this quickstart, we will learn how to use a Notebook to train/generate a simple model.
+Then, in the follow-up guide, we will learn how to submit a parameter-tuning job for the model tuning from same Notebook.

 - **Notebook** is a fundamental feature of Community/Enterprise editions.
 - **Jobs** is a feature of Enterprise edition.